osrf/gazebo_user_guide/src/started_commandlineinterface.md

 For example, to start an empty world **paused**, type:

         $ gazebo -u worlds/empty.world
-To start an empty world with simulation running, omit the -u.
+To start an empty world with simulation running, omit the `-u`.

 Note that this is assuming that there is a file named `empty.world` in the path defined by: